New York —

 For CNN Business reporter Ramishah Maruf, logging off meant ditching her three iPhones, one MacBook, two even bigger desktop monitors, a Kindle and an Alexa.

-Spurred on by the pattern, I wished to strive it for myself.
+Spurred on by the pattern, I needed to attempt it for myself.
 For 48 hours, I lived prefer it was the ‘90s.

-Logging off for simply two days sounds straightforward.
-For most, it in all probability is.
-For me, it meant ditching my three iPhones, one MacBook, two even larger desktop displays, a Kindle, an Alexa — and the primal Gen-Z urge to swipe between all of them.
+Logging off for simply two days sounds simple.
+For most, it most likely is.
+For me, it meant ditching my three iPhones, one MacBook, two even greater desktop displays, a Kindle, an Alexa — and the primal Gen-Z urge to swipe between all of them.

 Before embarking on my journey, I spoke to common analog-ers to get some inspiration.
 If you need to attain Shaughnessy Barker, a 25-year-old in Penticton, British Columbia, you’ll have to ring her landline.

 The transition to an analog lifestyle wasn’t tough for Barker, who describes herself as an “AI hater to my core.”
-She grew up listening to the radio and vinyl records, and she or he has an intensive assortment of cassettes, DVDs, VHS and data.
+She grew up listening to the radio and vinyl records, and he or she has an intensive assortment of cassettes, DVDs, VHS and information.
 She hosts tech-free craft nights and wine nights, writes notes, and units limits on her laptop time.

 Barker's Landline